 • Housing delivery has fallen generally over Wales in recent years, which has had an impact within Carmarthenshire.
 This can be put down partly to the economic recession and a slow market.
-Build rates have fallen slightly this year but the general trend shows a general increase over the past few years, but have not peaked to the levels seen in 2008.
+Build rates on large sites have fallen slightly this year but the general trend shows a general increase over the past few years, but have not peaked to the levels seen in 2008.

 • Parts of Carmarthenshire are very rural and are characterised by a higher proportion of construction of small sites by individuals and local builders.
-The delivery and contribution of small sites to the study has not been monitored in the past, and was done so for the first time in the last AMR which revealed that 91 units had been completed during the period.
-An assumption has been made in the Plan that 74 units contribute to the housing supply each year.
-The number of completions on small sites during this monitoring period is XX units (study not yet complete - figure to be inserted).
-This figure has not formed part of the Joint Housing Land Availability Report due to the timings of the study, but will feed into the 2018 Study.
+The delivery and contribution of small sites to the study has not been monitored in the past, and was done so for the first time in the last AMR which revealed that 92 units had been completed during the period.
+The number of completions on small sites during this monitoring period is also 92 units.

-• The Council continue to believe that the land supply figure of 4.1 is not necessarily a true reflection of the amount of land genuinely available for development.
+• The Council continue to believe that the land supply figure of 4.2 is not necessarily a true reflection of the amount of land genuinely available for development.
 In reality, there is a large amount of land potentially available than the figures represent due to the methodology prescribed in the forecasting of the land supply figures.
-These sites can be considered as potentially available as they have no physical constraints, but fall outside the five year classification as the site does not have a valid planning permission, or has permission subject to the signing of a S106 and has therefore fallen in category 3 or 4.
-These sites could therefore be brought forward at short notice; however various conditions would need to change in order for this to occur.
+These sites can be considered as potentially available as they have no physical constraints, but fall outside the five year classification as the site does not have a valid planning permission, or has permission subject to the signing of a S106 and has therefore fallen into Category 4.
+These sites could therefore be brought forward at short notice, however various conditions would need to change in order for this to occur.